K-PaaS/sidecar-guide-eng/install/sidecar.md

 <br>

 ## <div id='2.5'> 2.5.
 Ubuntu, Python Package Installation
-Install Python packages such as Ansible and Jinja, which are necessary for Kubespray installation..
+Install Python packages such as Ansible and Jinja, which are necessary for Kubespray installation.

 - Perform apt-get update.
 ```